Caution advised as frigid temperatures creep into region

 Temperatures are expected to level out by the end of the weekend and beyond.

-Sunday's forecast calls for a high of 20 and low of 16, followed by 30 degrees Monday and 35 Tuesday, but nighttime weather will remain in the mid-teens.
+Sunday’s forecast calls for a high of 20 and low of 16, followed by highs of 30 degrees Monday and 35 Tuesday, but nighttime weather will remain in the mid-teens.

 The rest of next week is predicted to have temperatures in the low-to-mid 40s and high 30s.